 Report on Other Legal and Regulatory Requirements

-(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss including thestatement of other comprehensive income the Cash Flow Statement of Changes in Equitydealt with by this Report are in agreement with the books of accounts;

 For N. G. THAKRAR & CO